Road trip news, rants, and ruminations by the Editors of RoadsideAmerica.com

 - US 24/Platte Ave. to the east edge of the city.
 Turn right onto Hwy 94.
 Drive east for around six miles, then turn left onto Curtis Rd.
 Drive north for one mile, then turn left onto Dragon Man Drive.

-- Sundays, May-Oct., for a public tour that begins promptly at 10:30 AM.
-(Call to verify)
+- Sundays, Apr-Nov, for a public tour that begins promptly at 10 AM.
+(Call to verify) Local health policies may affect hours and access.

 - RA Rates: